 Note: Holes cut by leafcutters rarely compromise the health of a plant, so gardeners can take pride in knowing they have pollinators nesting nearby!

-DID YOU KNOW?
 The distinctive notches that Megachile bees chew into leaf edges have been found in plant fossils dating over 30 million years, indicating leafcutters have been around for a very long time.

 Genus: Osmia (Mason or Orchard bees)